rcardin/scalar-2025/deck.md

 An **Effect System** is the implementation of the _Effect Pattern_

 * It puts side effects in a _box_
-* It replaces side effecting operation in standard libraries
+* It replaces side-effecting operations in standard libraries
 * It provides structures to manage effects

 In an effect system, a side effect 👎 becomes an effect 👍